KyloIO/kylo-docs/security/AccessControl.rst

 have the `auth-kylo` and `auth-file` included in the active profiles configured in the conf/application.properties file of both the UI and Services.
 With these profiles active the authentication process will use both the built-in Kylo user store and a username/password file to authenticate requests.
-In this configuration, the login modules activated by these profiles would both have to successfully athenticate a request before access would be granted.
+In this configuration, both login modules activated would have to successfully authenticate a request before access would be granted.

 Service-Level Authorization